- Release-tax free equity from your house with a NatWest Retirement Mortgage

 There are various advantages associated with opting for a drawdown lifetime mortgage: firstly, as mentioned above borrowers can often benefit from lower interest rates due to not requiring all funds at once; secondly they will have greater flexibility with regard to repayment plans – i.e. if they only withdraw limited funds each month they could avoid early repayment charges; thirdly these mortgages come into effect immediately (so there’s no lengthy waiting time); fourthly they are usually backed by No Negative Equity Guarantees (NNEG) meaning that no matter how house prices fluctuate during the life of your loan term you won’t owe any additional debts after its completion; fifthly it can be helpful for those seeking smaller amounts as repayment costs tend to be lower overall compared to lump sum products – although again it’s essential to factor in other charges such as set-up fees which could add up over time depending on how much is withdrawn regularly etc., so do check these details thoroughly first!

 A drawdown lifetime mortgage provides borrowers over 55 years old with an opportunity to access cash gradually while still being able to use their property’s equity.
-This type of product offers various benefits such as lower interest rates and more flexible payment terms – however, like any financial decision, risk is always involved, so make sure you understand exactly what’s covered before committing yourself further and seek advice where necessary!
+This product offers various benefits such as lower interest rates and more flexible payment terms – however, like any financial decision, the risk is always involved, so make sure you understand exactly what’s covered before committing yourself further and seek advice where necessary!

 Does Natwest do mortgages over 60?